mirror12k/Pale-White-MVC/features.md

 *Notice*: the localization setting must be set either in the config file or in a controller with `set_localization "en";`.

 ## Secure File Uploads
-Controllers provide the ability to securely recieve file uploads and models can store these files in an easy to use manner.
+Controllers provide the ability to securely receive file uploads and models can store these files in an easy to use manner.
 First we declare a file directory to store the files:

 **controllers.white**